armory/documentation/_spinnaker_install_admin_guides/clouddriver-sql.md

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

-Since version 2.5.x (OSS 1.14.x), Clouddriver can store its data (task, infrastructure, ...) in a MySQL compatible database.
-Similarly as Orca, the main advantage of doing so is a gain in performance and the removal of Redis as a single point of failure.
+Since version 2.5.x (OSS 1.14.x), Clouddriver can store its data (task, infrastructure, etc) in a MySQL compatible database.
+Similar to Orca, the main advantage of doing this is to improve performance and remove Redis as a single point of failure.

 ## Base Configuration

 You can find a complete description of the options in the [open source documentation](https://www.spinnaker.io/setup/productionize/persistence/clouddriver-sql/).
 SQL is not currently supported in Halyard's main configuration but can be setup in `<HALYARD>/<DEPLOYMENT>/profiles/clouddriver-local.yml`.

 ## Database Setup

-Once you've provisioned your RDBMS and ensured connectivity from Spinnaker, you'll need to create the database.
-You can skip this step if you create the database during provisioning - for instance with Terraform:
+You can skip this step if you create the database during provisioning - for instance with Terraform.

+Once you've provisioned your RDBMS and ensured connectivity with Spinnaker, you need to create the database:

 ```sql
 CREATE SCHEMA `clouddriver` DEFAULT CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;